cfl-temple/portfolio/_pages/team/yihsuan-huang.md

     year: 2026
 ---

-Yi Hsuan Huang is a master’s student in Electrical and Computer Engineering at Temple University
+Ms. Yi-Hsuan (Kelly) Huang is a master’s student in Electrical and Computer Engineering at Temple University.
+She works as a research assistant in the Computer Fusion Lab, focusing on cycle design and system integration using the Revidyne Energy Device Manager, with an emphasis on energy control and operational optimization.
+Kelly contributes to projects that combine hardware and software solutions to enhance energy efficiency and system performance.